Wake Up and Smell the Health Benefits of Coffee

 The impacts of caffeine and coffee vary from person to person, based on factors like medications, smoking and exercise.
 It never hurts to discuss your particular situation with your local healthcare expert at [company_short].
 Stop by or give us a call at [phone_main] to discuss the role of coffee in your life today.

 This entry was posted in Pharmacy and tagged , , , , , , , , , , , , .
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.